SuperDARN/DDWG/charter.md

 # Charter of Data Distribution Working Group (DDWG)

+This charter outlines the necessary information that the DDWG requires to operate effectively.

 ## Updates
 | Date | Changes |
 | --- | --- |